Plan B isn’t the same thing as the abortion pill. It doesn’t cause abortion or miscarriage.

 - unusual spotting or bleeding

 In addition, its effectiveness doesn’t change according to your BMI.
-As a result, it’s a more effective option for people who have a BMI of 25 or higher.
+As a result, it’s a more effective option for people with a BMI of 25 or higher.

 Another option is a copper intrauterine device (IUD), which can be inserted up to 5 days after ovulation to prevent pregnancy.